Clery Act Compliance

 The Department of Public Safety (DPS) shall compile and disclose statistics on the Clery Act Crimes reported for the Core Campus that occurred on on-campus property, non-campus property, and public property.

 DPS shall collect reports of Clery Act Crimes made to campus police, local law enforcement, and CSAs.
-DPS shall, using statistics of Clery Act Crimes reported over the past three years, complete the Department of Education annual Campus Safety and Security Survey, which is available at https://ope.ed.gov/security.
+DPS shall, using statistics of Clery Act Crimes reported over the past three years, complete the Department of Education annual Campus Safety and Security Survey, which is available at hope.ed.gov/security.
+Crime statistics in the Annual Security Report and sent to the Department of Education are sent to Institutional Research and Studies (or other campus unit designated by the chancellor that is not involved in the data collection) for verification.
 By October 1st of each year, DPS shall disclose to the campus community and the public, an Annual Security Report, including:

 - Clery Act Crimes data by type;